Career Guide to JMU Majors: Engineering

 - The technical, economic, environmental, and social dimensions of sustainable engineering design.

-- An interdependent systems approach to problem-solving considering these four dimensions.
+- An interdependent systems approach to problem-finding and solving considering these four dimensions.

 - The nature of natural resources, raw and synthetic materials, and fabrication processes.

 - Energy use, efficiency, and conservation in technological systems and the built environment.